Pattern of inclusions inside rippled icicles: Observations

 Comparing the pattern of inclusions between fluorescein, \ch{NaCl} and glucose at similar molal concentrations, we find that the inclusions are of similar size, shape and location.
 We conclude that the fogginess seen in rippled icicles is due primarily to scattering by inclusions --- small pockets of liquid with higher concentrations of impurities --- and not due to air bubbles.
 We conjecture that this will be true above the eutectic point for all species of dissolved impurities that cause constitutional undercooling.

 We did not observe any air bubbles in any of our laboratory icicles.
 Air bubbles could only be discerned when a dye is used as the instability-triggering impurity.
-When fluorescein is used, there are so many dyed inclusions, that small non-fluorescent bubbles can not readily be seen.
+When fluorescein is used, there are so many dyed inclusions, that small non-fluorescent bubbles can not readily be seen. some inclusions exposed on the surface appear, but this is more likely a result from removal of liquid when the section is wiped than evidence of air bubbles.
 Maeno \etal{}\ observed oblong inclusions in the core of the icicle~\cite{maeno1984a,maeno1994}, which could be air bubbles that emerge from the trapped liquid core (mode 3 growth in the nomenclature of Maeno \etal{}~\cite{maeno1994}).
 In our fluorescent dyed icicles, we observe a line of fluorescent inclusions along the central axis of the icicle where the liquid core freezes last.
 We discuss some possible differences between dissolved solids and gases in Sec.~\ref{sec:discussion}.